-Like these Roasted Red Peppers, the flavor of roasted tomatoes is robust and their texture is soft and a little jammy.
+Like these Roasted Red Peppers, the flavor of roasted tomatoes is robust and their texture is soft, rich, and a little juicy.

 Aside from the obvious—

-inhaling them right off the sheet pan serving them as a side—you can use this roasted tomatoes recipe to level-up everything from sandwiches to scrambles to bruschetta.
+eating them with your fingers as soon as they are cool enough to handle—serving them as a simple side—you can use this roasted tomatoes recipe to level-up everything from sandwiches to scrambles to bruschetta.

-In addition to being a scrumptious way to use up the tomatoes in your garden, roasting is also an excellent way to enjoy tomatoes year-round.
+In addition to being a scrumptious way to use up the tomatoes in your garden, roasting is also an excellent because:

-Even sub-par tomatoes taste excellent after baking in the oven.
+- You can enjoy tomatoes year-round.
+Even sub-par, out-of-season tomatoes taste excellent after baking in the oven.

 Read on for how to make easy roast tomatoes, plus creative (DELISH) ways to use them.